nipphittt17/Spotify-ArtistSong-Analysis/README.md

 The SQL script for this data analysis can be found [here](track_analyze.sql).

 ## Data visualization
 The visualization was created using Tableau Public.
-It showcases three albums and the **top 10 tracks** in a horizontal bar chart.
+It showcases **3 albums** and the **top 10 tracks** in a horizontal bar chart.
 Additionally, various **song characteristics** such as energy, acousticness, and danceability are depicted through box plots.
 To the right of the box plots, the average values of tempo and loudness are displayed.
 Furthermore, the **mode and key distribution** of each album and single are visualized in a vertical bar chart.
 In this chart, the rows represent the mode, the columns represent the album or single, and the count of tracks is represented in different colors, each corresponding to a different key.

 Clicking on certain attributes allows them to be used as filters for other visualizations.
 For instance, clicking on the album name filters the song characteristics, as well as the key and mode distribution, to display only data related to that specific album.